Lola Okenve

-Dolores Ángela Okenve Moyong (born 12 March 1997) is an Equatoguinean footballer who plays as a left back for Tercera Federación club Castellón and the Equatorial Guinea women's national team.
+Dolores Ángela Okenve Moyong (born 12 March 1997) is an Equatoguinean former footballer who played as a left back.
+She is a former Equatorial Guinea international.
 She also holds Spanish citizenship.

 Early life

 Okenve spent her infancy in Equatorial Guinea until the age of five, when she moved to Spain.

 Club career

 Okenve played for Spanish side Joventut Almassora, where she was regarded as one of the club's most important players.

 On 26 June 2025, Okenve signed for Castellón.

 International career

 Okenve debuted for the Equatorial Guinea women's national football team during 2024 Summer Olympics qualification.

 Style of play

 Okenve mainly operates as a fullback.

 Personal life

 Okenve was born in Gabon to Equatoguinean parents.